dib1979/Udacity-Project2/README.md

 <img src="Images/pic18.png">

 # Create, Publish and Consume a Pipeline
+#### Important libraries are imported and finally displays the SDK version

 <img src="Images/pic19.png">

+#### Using the same configuration file we initialize the workspace

 <img src="Images/pic20.png">

+#### Then we create the experiment with the same name which we have created earlier

 <img src="Images/pic21.png">

+#### Then we use the existing cluster

 <img src="Images/pic22.png">

+#### Then we use the existing data set which we have registered earlier & it displays the Basic Statistical Summary

 <img src="Images/pic23.png">

 <img src="Images/pic24.png">

+#### For training purpose we define the AutoML settings and call the AutoMLConfig class

 <img src="Images/pic25.png">

+#### Now we create the pipeline for which we prepare the pipeline data by defining the name for the best model and location for our datastore

 <img src="Images/pic26.png">

+#### Now we create the autoML step by calling the autoMLconfig

 <img src="Images/pic27.png">

+#### Finally we create a pipeline by calling the autoML step

 <img src="Images/pic28.png">

+#### Then we submit the pipeline

 <img src="Images/pic29.png">

+#### Below screenshots display that the Run has been completed

 <img src="Images/pic30.png">